-Lisa's passion for organisation, developing whole staff and distributive leadership enable her to develop strong teams across a school, improving communication, expectations and raising standards.
-Within her own school and the alliance , Lisa is blessed to have a number of skilled professionals that excel in each are of school life, with her own school now rated as a national support school with four specialist leaders of education.
+Lisa's passion for organisation, developing whole staff and distributive leadership, enables her to develop strong teams across a school, improving communication, expectations, and raising standards.
+Within her own school and the alliance, Lisa is blessed to have a number of skilled professionals that excel in each area of school life, with her own school now rated as a national support school with four specialist leaders of education.
 Lisa has a strong moral sense of service to her alliance and is successful in her aims.

 Siobhan has always had a passion for Early Years and Assessment in her career and she thrives on supporting others to develop these areas, as well as others, in the schools she supports.
-She is a strategic partner to St Anthony’s Teaching School and sits as lead NLE for ITT as well as being a member of the School to School Support team.
-She has extensive knowledge of system leadership and has supported many schools who have been part of the funded School to School Support grant, as well as those who broker independent support.
+She is a strategic partner to St Anthony’s Teaching School and sits as lead NLE for ITT as well as being a member of the School-to-School-Support team.
+She has extensive knowledge of system leadership and has supported many schools that have been part of the funded School-to-School-Support grant, as well as those who broker independent support.
 She is always looking to improve further and develop her own school in its mission to provide the best education for all pupils.
-She currently hs three SLE’s in her own school who support ITT and School to School support.
+She currently has three SLE’s in her own school who support ITT and School to School support.

 What do you enjoy most about the teaching profession?

 I am passionate about developing schools to ensure that the best possible education is available for all pupils, at all times.
 I am keen to support staff in their career development and ensure that I hold on to my vision that all members of the school community should be engaged in life-long learning.

 ‘Each day we leave an imprint of ourselves on the hearts and mind of the pupils we teach’